There are 4 GED subtests, and each of these subtests takes between 70 to 150 minutes.

-The GED college-ready score (165-174) demonstrates that a student has the skills and knowledge needed to attend college-level courses.
+The GED college-ready scoring range (165-174) demonstrates that a student has the skills and knowledge needed to attend college-level courses.

 Depending on the school or the academic program applied to, students may not have to take a college placement test or remedial courses before they can enroll in credit-bearing college courses.

-The GED college-ready + credit score (175-200) demonstrates that a student commands some of the knowledge and skills taught in college-level academic courses.
+The GED college-ready + credit scoring range (175-200) demonstrates that a student commands some of the knowledge and skills taught in college-level academic courses.

-Depending on the program or the school applied to, students may be eligible for receiving one credit in English and up to three credits in Social Studies, three credits in Math, and three credits in Science.
+Depending on the program or the school they applied to, students may be eligible to receive one credit in English and up to three credits in Social Studies, three credits in Math, and three credits in Science.

 Last Updated on February 14, 2024.